Epstein messages show effort to connect with former friend Bill Gates

 Requests for comment sent to Bill Gates and Melinda French Gates were not immediately returned.
 The couple divorced in 2021 after 27 years of marriage.

-A spokesperson for Goldman Sachs told CBS News in October that Ruemmler's relationship with Epstein was related to her work for her previous employer, the law firm Latham & Watkins.
+A spokesperson for Goldman Sachs declined to comment Wednesday.
+In October, they told CBS News that Ruemmler's relationship with Epstein was related to her work for her previous employer, the law firm Latham & Watkins.

 The Microsoft founder and philanthropist has previously sought to minimize his connection to Epstein, saying in 2019, "I didn't have any business relationship or friendship with him."
 In 2021, after it became clear that Gates and Epstein had met repeatedly in the decade before Epstein's 2019 death, Gates called spending time with Epstein a "huge mistake."